perpetua-okoloekwe/breast-cancer-mlp-pytorch/README.md

 The most valuable lesson was not achieving high accuracy.

 It was learning how to identify overfitting, interpret model behavior, and make informed improvements based on evidence.

+Project completed as part of my AI Engineering learning journey.